 According to a TTI study, growth-induced traffic gridlock is getting worse every year.
 The research includes a list of the top 100 congested roads in addition to an examination of nearly 1,800 roads across our state.

-Austin, Dallas, Fort Worth, Houston and San Antonio are the only metro areas in Texas with populations over 1 million, and represent more than 65 percent of the Texas population.
-They also are home to 97 of the “Top 100” most congested roadway segments in the state.
-Each metro area has at least 11 segments on the “Top 100” list, which translates to an average of 52.6 annual hours of delay per commuter.
+Austin, Dallas, Fort Worth, Houston and San Antonio represent more than 65 percent of the Texas population.
+It is estimated by 2050 these metropolitan areas may comprise nearly 74 percent of the state population.
+They’re also home to 92 of the “Top 100” most congested roadway segments in the state.